rjhdby/php-api-skeleton/README.md

 ```

 ### properties/properties.php
 Standard INI-file.
-All settings may be used inside project with `Config::get()` method.
+All settings may be used inside the project with `Config::get()` method.

 **properties.php**
 ```ini